 Paul and Cynthia Saylor Professorship in Computer Science

-The Paul and Cynthia Saylor Professorship in Computer Science was established in 2005 through the generosity of the late Gene H. Golub (B.S.
+The Paul and Cindy Saylor Professorship in Computer Science was established in 2005 through the generosity of the late Gene H. Golub (B.S.
 Mathematics, 1953, M.A.
 Mathematical Statistics, 1954, Ph.D.
 Mathematics, 1959) in honor of his longstanding friendship with the Saylors.

 Professor Golub's influence on the theory and practice of scientific computing was profound, both through his vast range of technical research contributions and his professional leadership of the entire scientific computing community nationally and internationally.